 5% - Deposits made 6 to 15 days late.

 10% - Deposits made 16 or more days late.

 Sound the alarm

 So, what do you do with information like this?
 What I have discovered is that though I am announcing it at a level 10 volume, many leaders hear it at only a level 1 volume.
-The fact is that over 80% of churches have significant compliance issues and tax deficiencies; with increased church scrutiny and IRS enforcement presence, 2012 may be a challenging year for some churches.
+Even though many churches have significant compliance issues; with increased church scrutiny and IRS enforcement presence, the years ahead may become more challenging to StartRIGHT and StayRIGHT.

 The IRS tax gap

 On January 6th, 2012 the IRS released its tax gap report.
 This is a report that it releases every five years.
 In essence, it shows the amount of tax that is owed to the IRS and how much of that tax is actually collected.
 There is close to one-half trillion dollars out there that is owed to the IRS, 90% of it primarily due to underreporting and underpayment.